MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/eventManagement/Venue.md

 The Venue describes the location at which all event sessions and activities take place.
 A single event venue can be comprised of zero or more buildings, each of which can have zero or more rooms where sessions take place.

 Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/eventManagement/Venue.cdm.json" target="_blank">GitHub</a>.

+## Instances

+Instances of this entity are listed below:

+eventManagement/Venue

 ## Traits